Peter Halley: Galaxia II

 As an artist, I think of myself as a composer and the printmaker as an orchestra conductor.

 At the outset, a multitude of ideas were on the table.
-Together, Halley and master printmaker Brad Keech distilled them into an ambitious, multi-process printing plan.
+Together, Halley and master printmaker Brad Keech of Lamina Studios distilled them into an ambitious, multi-process printing plan.
 Galaxia II is the result of extensive experimentation – including countless digital tests and hand-cut samples sent between Keech’s workshop and Halley's New York studio.

 The composition combines elements from two original canvases.
 Interconnected solids nod to the rigid structures which underpin society – drawing on a language refined by Halley since the 1980s.
 In tandem, a narrow gold border encircling the print references the gilded surround of a medieval altar.